PhantomGamesDevelopment/TWM2/README.md

 start up the dedicated server.
 Join it, once in game, type ListGUIDS(); in the server console to obtain your GUID.
 Then modify the line: $TWM2::HostGUID = "SetMeUp";, to match your GUID.

-TWM2 Servers:

-TWM2 uses a inter-server connectivity system known as PGD Connect.
-This system will allow users who play TWM2 to transfer their rank/progression as well as load in buildings created in other servers in your server.
-While PGD Connect itself is manditory across all TWM2 servers, saving information is only permitted in what we designate as a "Core Server".
-This requires the server host to abide by the TWM2 PGD Connect Core rules established by Phantom139.
-If you are interested in hosting a server with this level of authority, please contact Phantom139 on the PGD Forums, or by email.

 ====

 MOD DEVELOPMENT HISTORY (GIT VERSIONS):